Emotional Distress Damages In Wrongful Termination Cases

 The most typical psychological illnesses suffered by emotionally injured workers are the various forms of either depressive or anxiety reactions.
 As a general rule of thumb, most employees show symptomatology of anxiety reactions during the time that they are experiencing harassment, and subsequently develop depressive reactions when they are no longer working.

 The anxiety states are more prevalent during the ongoing process because the person is still engaged in the struggle to remedy their situation, is still suffering from the anticipation of further assaults on their ego, and are still in a state of alarm and vigilance and psychological combat.
 Once they have been rendered disabled or work-terminated, a more insidious process ensues involving feelings of inadequacy, and other vegetative symptoms of depression.
 They have gone from being psycho-active to psycho-inert.
-In the earlier anxiety-while-working stages, the more prevalent symptoms will be sleeplessness, somatic expressions, irritability, hyperactivity, work dread, impatience, anger, etc. Naturally these two periods are not distinct and there can be significant overlap of symptomatology .
+In the earlier anxiety-while-working stages, the more prevalent symptoms will be sleeplessness, somatic expressions, irritability, hyperactivity, work dread, impatience, anger, etc. Naturally, these two periods are not distinct and there can be a significant overlap of symptomatology.

-The development of an actual psychosis in relationship to a job experience is extraordinarily rare, and when seen can usually be traced to an ongoing insidious process that has waxed and waned over the years, as opposed to a single episodic break.
+The development of an actual psychosis in relation to a job experience is extraordinarily rare, and when seen can usually be traced to an ongoing insidious process that has waxed and waned over the years, as opposed to a single episodic break.

 Similarly, Post-Traumatic Stress Disorders are not common reactions to employment situations.
 This is a diagnosis often misplaced and should be reserved for the dramatic employment situations which include physical assault, rape or other dramatic situations which do in fact represent specific threats to the person’s life or physical safety.
 It is not an accurate diagnosis to make because someone’s livelihood has been threatened, or because they sometimes have dreams about their hateful employers, or because they are upset and anxious.
 Other diagnoses are more apt and descriptive.
 Inevitably your experts will be referring to the Diagnostic and Statistical Manual for their diagnosis.
 It is important for the attorney to be very familiar with the criteria as set out by this “psychological dictionary” in order to better understand the elements of the diagnosis.